Stop Scrambling for Screeners: How the SLP Assessment Binder Makes Evaluations Easier

 How It Works Inside SLP Now

-The binder is useful on its own, but it becomes really powerful when you pair it with the assessment tools already built into the SLP Now platform.
+While the binder is an incredible standalone tool, it becomes an absolute game-changer when you pair it with the built-in assessment tools inside the SLP Now platform.
+Here is what your new, streamlined workflow looks like:

 From Assessment Data to Goals in One Connected Workflow

-You repeat the process for each recommended goal area.
-What used to feel like four or five separate steps, collecting data, writing present levels, identifying goals, finding baseline numbers, setting up the IEP, now flows as one connected process.
+What used to take four or five separate steps—collecting data, writing present levels, identifying goals, hunting for baseline numbers, and setting up the IEP—now flows as one connected process.

-It’s for the SLP who has a new student on the schedule and needs to run a screener fast.
+• The SLP who has a brand-new student on the schedule and needs to run a screener fast.

-It’s for the SLP who is updating an IEP and wants present levels that actually reflect what the student can do.
+• The SLP updating an IEP who wants present levels that actually reflect the curriculum standards.

-It’s for the SLP who is tired of recreating baseline documentation from scratch every single time.
+• The SLP who is exhausted from recreating baseline documentation from scratch for every single evaluation.

-The Assessment Binder is available as a bonus inside the SLP Now membership.
+Ready to stop scrambling?
+The SLP Assessment Binder is available as a special bonus inside the SLP Now membership.

-To get started, head to slpnow.com/pod and sign up for a free trial.
-Once you’re in, set up your first student, run through an assessment using the built-in tools, and send us a message inside the membership to let us know how it went.
-We’d love to send you the full 70-page binder to use for all your future assessments!
+Simply head to slpnow.com/pod and sign up for a free trial.
+Set up your first student, run through an assessment using the built-in tools, and send us a quick message inside the membership to let us know how it went.
+We will then send you the full 70-page binder to use for all your future assessments!

-You should be spending your time with students, not searching for screeners.
-This is one tool that makes that actually possible.
+You should be spending your time helping students, not endlessly searching for screeners.
+Let’s make that a reality.

 Transcript